kaiorosa1/100-days-of-code/log.md

 ### Day 69: April 5, 2019

 **Today's Progress**:  I've worked on Rodrigo's portfolio and I've created all the files I'll be working on and also made some changes the motion_graphics.html.
+I've solved some React Challenges on FCC.

 **Thoughts**: Having a desing plan would me help me so much but for now I don't have this vison yet but in the next projects I hope I can be more organized doing that.
+The React challenges on FCC are both boring and hard at the same time maybe that sould make it interesting but they do not.
+Not shitting on them I love freeCodeCamp but this certification so far is not as fun as the last one.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/prortfolio-rodrigo/commit/9a58cbf03afc218a504f0f0cd8eccfff4f5f61a8